NetaZuckerman/SewerNew/README.md

 `int` - requested number of threads. can be used in case you have multiple pileups files. default=1.

 **-v | --variant : provide variant name (required)**
-`variant` - name of variant (or variants) in the same format as mutationsTable. provide the variant names seperated by comma, for example: -v A.2.5.1,B.1.617.2 .
+`variant` - name of variant (or variants) in the same format as mutationsTable. provide the variant names separated by comma, for example: -v A.2.5.1,B.1.617.2 .

 **-n | --ngs : NGS runs**
-`string` - NGS run (or runs) to focuse on in generating the Monitored_Mutations.csv table. provide the NGS runs seperated by comma, for example: -n 132,133,134 (for runs NGS132_14122021, NGS133_23122021, NGS134_30122021).
+`string` - NGS run (or runs) to focus on in generating the Monitored_Mutations.csv table. provide the NGS runs separated by comma, for example: -n 132,133,134 (for runs NGS132_14122021, NGS133_23122021, NGS134_30122021).
 Make sure that the asked NGS runs directories are children directories of the input path argument.

 **-f | --frequency : minimum frequency**
 `int` - filter the mutations in the output Variants_Mutations_In_Samples table by frequency. default=0.3.
-Notice: mutation that occure in the same position as variant's mutation, will be shown in the output table even if the mutation have low frequency.
+Notice: mutation that occur in the same position as variant's mutation, will be shown in the output table even if the mutation have low frequency.

 **-m | --min_depth**
 `int` - filter the mutations in the output Variants_Mutations_In_Samples table by count depth. default=10.
-Notice: mutation that occure in the same position as variant's mutation, will be shown in the output table even if the mutation have low occurence.
+Notice: mutation that occur in the same position as variant's mutation, will be shown in the output table even if the mutation has low occurrence.

 ### Commands Examples:
 1. `sewer_new.py query_freqMut -i /data/sewer/NGS134_30122021/ -o /data/sewer/NGS134_30122021/result/ -r /data/COVID19/REF_NC_045512.2.fasta -b /data/COVID19/mutationsTable.xlsx -f 0.2 -m 15`
 This command creates 'result' directory (if not exist) with Variants_Mutations_In_Samples_20220111.csv file for all samples in NGS134.
-All the mutations in the output file will occur in frequency of at least 0.2 and in depth of atleast 15.
+All the mutations in the output file will occur in frequency of at least 0.2 and in depth of at least 15.
 Important to make sure that NGS134_pileup.csv file exist in /data/sewer/NGS134_30122021/ .
 2. `sewer_new.py query_freqMut -i /data/sewer/ -o /data/sewer/result_NGS130-132/ -r /data/COVID19/REF_NC_045512.2.fasta -b /data/COVID19/mutationsTable.xlsx -n 130,131,132,134 -v A.2.5.1,B.1.617.2`
 This command creates 'result_NGS130-132' directory with Variants_Mutations_In_Samples_20220111.csv table for all samples in NGS130, NGS131, NGS132.
-All the mutations in the output file will occur in frequency of at least 0.3(=default) and in depth of atleast 10(=default).
+All the mutations in the output file will occur in frequency of at least 0.3(=default) and in depth of at least 10(=default).
 Just A.2.5.1 and B.1.617.2 will be indicted.
 Important to make sure that NGS130_pileup.csv, NGS131_pileup.csv, NGS132_pileup.csv files exist in /data/sewer/ .

-## Aditional outputs
+## Additional outputs
-1. log file - creats command__'date'.log file in output directory that contains the command arguments and the NGS runs.
+1. log file - creates command__'date'.log file in output directory that contains the command arguments and the NGS runs.
 2. In parallel to the pipeline running, prints to the screen the bam files paths / pileup files paths which currently running on.